 Excuse me?!
-Getting a massage will make me healthier??!
+Getting a massage will make me healthier?
+Yes.

 Although many see it as a luxurious form of pampering oneself— and, thankfully, that’s one of the wonderful pros that comes along with it—it is alternative, preventative healthcare.
-Looking at massage therapy in its historical context helps shed some light on this, which leads us to this:
+Looking at massage therapy in its historical context helps shed some light on this, which leads us to:

 - As early as 3000 BCE ancient Chinese texts document the medical benefits of massage therapy.

-- In ancient India, massage was actually considered one of the “duties of everyday life” along with diet, bathing, and exercise.
+- In ancient India, massage was actually considered one of the “duties of everyday life”.

 - Athletes in ancient Greece employed massage to keep their bodies in peak condition prior to competitions.